 You have no items in your shopping cart.

-If you would rather read this tutorial for a Seascape Window made with ProGlas 1000, you can read the edited transcription below-
+If you would rather read this tutorial, you can read the edited transcription below-

 Today I am going to make a six-pane window epoxy resin art piece.
 This is a commission piece someone asked me to do.
 It’s going to have sand, sea shells and lots of ocean colors for the pigment as well as tabletop/ bar top epoxy resin.